The Night Montevideo Teaches You How to Listen to Tango

 Two men.
 One with a bandoneon, one with a guitar.
 No singer.
 No amplification.
 No microphone.
 Just the instruments and the room.

-Fun Fun was conversation.
-The bandoneonist — a man in his sixties named Roberto, I learned afterward — played with his eyes closed, the instrument breathing in and out like a living thing.
-The guitarist watched him, following his tempo shifts, sometimes leading, sometimes trailing.
+Fun Fun is conversation.
+The bandoneonist — a man in his sixties named Roberto — plays with his eyes closed, the instrument breathing in and out like a living thing.
+The guitarist watches him, following his tempo shifts, sometimes leading, sometimes trailing.

-In Buenos Aires, I'd heard "La Cumparsita" played as spectacle.
-In this room, in the city where it was written, played by two men who've probably played it a thousand times, it sounded like a private letter.
+In Buenos Aires, "La Cumparsita" arrives as spectacle.
+In this room, in the city where it was written, played by two men who've performed it a thousand times, it sounds like a private letter.

 The Rio de la Plata Argument

-Here's the thing about tango that nobody mentions in the tourist brochures: Montevideo and Buenos Aires have been arguing about its birthplace for over a century.
+Here's the thing about tango that the tourist brochures leave out: Montevideo and Buenos Aires have been arguing about its birthplace for over a century.

 The truth, as far as anyone can establish it, is that tango emerged in the late 1800s from the port neighborhoods on both sides of the Rio de la Plata.
 African rhythms (from the descendants of enslaved people), European immigrant melodies, and the culture of the arrabales — the working-class neighborhoods — all blended into something new.